-Obviously, head across to Nazaré Beach whilst you’re here as you can actually surf on these shores.
-That being said, the waves get frighteningly high, which extreme surfers love (and fills me with pure dread *gulp*).
+Head across to Nazaré Beach whilst you’re here as you can surf on these shores.
+That being said, the waves get frighteningly high, which extreme surfers love (and fill me with pure dread *gulp*).
 Let’s just say I didn’t even attempt this.

-Finally, pop inside to see the stunning and totally small, Chapel of Our Lady of Nazare.
+Finally, pop inside to see the stunning and cosy, Chapel of Our Lady of Nazare.
 It’s tiny but so gorgeous.

 Ericeira is one lovely fishing village that is situated on the cliffs that overlook the rugged Atlantic coast.
-For me, the Atlantic Coast is just so incredible… you can literally see the power of the ocean right on these shores!
+For me, the Atlantic Coast is just so incredible.
+You can see the power of the ocean right on these shores!

 Trust me, you’ll need this after working up an appetite surfing the waves on Ribeira das Ilhas beach.
 It’s considered one of the best surfing spots in Europe.

 Obidos has been considered one of Europe’s most romantic villages to visit.

 It’s the kind of place that is filled with colourful houses filled with bougainvillaea, Gothic passageways, cobblestone streets and whitewashed churches that surround a 12th-century castle.

 Also, if you visit in July, don’t forget about the Medieval Fair which showcases; medieval music, dashing knights, and historic theatre performances, too.